askap-vast/vast-pipeline/docs/using/access.md

 !!! note
     If you are attempting to access an instance of the VAST pipeline not hosted by the VAST group, confirm with the administrator what GitHub organisation membership is required.

-    Adminstrators can refer to [Pipeline Login](../gettingstarted/configuration.md#pipeline-login) for information on how to configure the login system.
+    Adminstrators can refer to [Authentication](../gettingstarted/configuration.md#authentication) for information on how to configure the login system.

 ## Logging In
 1. Navigate to the [VAST Pipeline](https://data.vast-survey.org/pipeline/) (or other hosted instance) and the following page will appear.